jheiselman/xbone/README.md

 # xbone

+## DEPRECATED: This library is not under active development.
+Check out the [OpenXbox group's efforts](https://github.com/OpenXbox) for up-to-date work and far more functionality!

 Library for controlling an Xbox One

 This library (and associated command) will send a command to an Xbox One over the local network to wake it up.
 To make use of it: